AAFOptimus/AAFFamilyDCHAudio/README.md

 This driver package is supported in Windows 10 & Windows 11.

+**ATTENTION:** Windows 11 24H2 is experiencing a lot of bugs related to audio in general.
+At this time, I do not recommend this version.

 Only Realtek ALC Audio Chips (HDA and Intel SST) are supported.

 Realtek USB Audio Chips are not supported at this moment.